 - Great toolset for lead scoring for sales teams

-- Many connected apps including chatbots and Landing Pages
+- Many connected apps including social media management and Landing Pages

 - List segmentation, even with their Free CRM package